FreezeManny/mail-bot/README.md

 To run a released image instead of building locally, point `docker-compose.yml` at `image: ghcr.io/freezemanny/mail-bot:latest` in place of `build: .`.

-`internal/rules`, `internal/config` and `internal/notify` have unit tests -
+`internal/rules`, `internal/config`, `internal/notify` and
-including a regression test that the Telegram bot token (which sits in the request URL, and which `net/http` embeds in every transport error) never reaches a returned error and therefore never reaches the logs.
+`internal/account` (reconnect backoff and the connection-alert policy) have unit tests - including a regression test that the Telegram bot token (which sits in the request URL, and which `net/http` embeds in every transport error) never reaches a returned error and therefore never reaches the logs.
 The `imapops` move/copy/expunge logic was additionally verified by hand against